 Risks

 Compromising privacy is a risk when AI systems gather sensitive personal data on staff and students, store personal conversations, or track learning patterns and behaviors.
 This data could be hacked, leaked, or exploited if not properly secured and anonymized.
-Surveillance AI raises all of the concerns above, as well as the issue of parental consent, potential biases in the technology, the emotional impact of continuous monitoring, and the potential misuse of collected data.
+Surveillance AI raises all of the concerns above, as well as the issue of parental consent, potential harmful biases in the technology, the emotional impact of continuous monitoring, and the potential misuse of collected data.

 Discrimination is a main concern of AI-driven recruitment due to the potential for reinforcing existing biases.
 If the AI system is trained on historical hiring data that contains biases (e.g., preferences for candidates from certain universities, gender biases, or age biases), the system might perpetuate those biases in its selections.